FileBoss Icon

 Find files by pattern matching

 • Select the drives or paths you want to check.
 Multiple paths are separated with the semi-colon (;), comma (,) or bar character (|).
 You can even specify folders to exclude by preceding the name with a minus sign.
-For complete details right-click the field in the program.
+For complete details right-click over either the Paths or the Patterns field.

 • Enter one or more file patterns (or full filenames) you want to find.
-Multiple names and pattersn are separated with the semi-colon (;), comma (,) or bar character (|).
+Multiple names and pattersn are separated with the semi-colon (;), comma (,) or bar character (|) (Hint: to quickly enter a bar character with a space on either side use Ctrl+space).

 • Click OK to search and create a Virtual Folder of all matching files